alphagov-mirror/govuk-rfcs/rfc-134-govuk-wide-session-cookie-and-login.md

   the user successfully signed in, and redirects the user back to the redirect_path.

-- `GET /sign-out`: sets the `GOVUK-End-Session` response header, deletes the OAuth tokens from the app's database, and redirects the user to `/`.
+- `GET /sign-out`: sets the `GOVUK-End-Session` response header and deletes the OAuth tokens from the app's database.
+Accepts these
+  parameters:

+    - `redirect_path`: path on GOV.UK to redirect back to after signing out (optional, default: `/`)

 The public endpoints are just part of redirection flows, they have no visible response.